tufts-ml/mastre-reuse-pretrained-models/README.md

 ## <a name="install"> Installation </a>

-Requires:
+### Requirements

+* Anaconda 4.8 or higher
 * Python 3.6+
-* Anaconda 4.8 or higher
 * ONNX 1.6 or higher

+Follow the two steps below to install *everything* on your local system.

-Update 2020-04-16: Successfully tested on Mac OS X, Linux, and Windows 10
+These have been successfully tested on Mac OS X, Linux, and Windows 10 as of 2020-04-16.

-1) Install `conda` for environment and package management.
+### Step 1) Install `conda` for environment and package management.

 Links for installation of "minimal" version of conda: